Three simultaneously played videos projected onto satellite dishes.

 CRISOLES was exhibited at LA Galería arte contemporáneo, Bogotá, being part of the C O N T I N U O solo show, February /March 2020.

-CRISOLES has been presented in academic forums at University of los Andes, Centro de Investigación y Creación CIC- Facultad de Artes y Humanidades, and Universidad Jorge Tadeo Lozano, Simbionte - Circuito interuniversitario de proyectos en Arte.
+CRISOLES was presented in academic forums at University of los Andes, Centro de Investigación y Creación CIC- Facultad de Artes y Humanidades, and Universidad Jorge Tadeo Lozano, Simbionte, Circuito Inter-universitario de Proyectos en Arte.
+It was also presented at the Bogotá Chamber of Commerce, as part of the talks carried on within the context of the exhibition Cuerpos por Tierra, curated by Ana María Lozano.

 Funds to this projects came from many sources, including a scholarship from the Centro de Investigation y Creación, Facultad de Artes y Humanidades Universidad de los Andes, and AIRIE.org artistic residency.